NaeRong/Resume-Template-Latex/Readme.md

-# Beautiful Resume Format in LaTex
+# Beautiful Resume Template in LaTex
 Your resume doesn't have to be boring!
 By using the following LaTex files in [Resume Overleaf](https://github.com/NaeRong/Resume-Template-Latex/tree/master/Resume%20Overleaf), your resume will stand out from other applicants!